Jayseregon/djangomatic-next-client/rag-chatbot-business-case.md

 The responsiveness of both vendors during the initial engagement phase has provided insights into their potential reliability as partners:

 - **Moov.ai**: Although they initially provided a rough estimate, their last-minute email offering to send the detailed estimation just hours before the business case presentation raises concerns about their proactiveness and preparedness.
-While this shows they are trying to accommodate us, it may indicate potential issues with timely communication and delivery under tight deadlines in future engagements.
+Furthermore, their resources are shared across multiple projects, with approximately 50% allocation to this project.
 - **Uzinakod**: Their inability to deliver even a rough estimation until January due to bandwidth constraints suggests challenges in prioritization and resource allocation.
-While they expressed confidence in their technical capabilities, these delays could translate to future risks, especially in time-sensitive projects.
+With only two developers assigned part-time, resource availability is a significant risk.

 Additionally, while the proposed 2-3 weeks MVP timeline for internal development assumes full-time dedication, handling other tasks in parallel could extend this timeline.
 However, even in such a scenario, the timeline would likely remain significantly shorter than the delivery schedules proposed by external vendors.
 This flexibility allows for better alignment with ongoing projects without compromising overall progress.

 These responsiveness issues highlight the risks associated with relying on external vendors, particularly when internal support or rapid iteration is required.
 Building the chatbot internally ensures that we maintain full control over timelines and deliverables, reducing dependency on external parties with unpredictable availability.

+---

 ## **Recommendation**